American Constitutional Society

 Mercer Law Republicans

-To make know and promote the principles of Republican Party among members of the Mercer University Walter F. George School of Law campus and community.
+To make known and promote the principles of Republican Party among members of the Mercer University Walter F. George School of Law campus and community.
 To aid in the election of Republican candidates at all levels of government.
 To encourage and assist in the organization and active functioning of the Republican Party at local, state, and national levels.
 To develop political skills and leadership abilities among Republican students as preparation for future service by them to the party and community.
 Join today for just $25!
 Visit our Facebook page here.

 Mercer National Security Law AssociationMercer’s National Security Law Society (NSLS) is a non-partisan organization that welcomes persons of all backgrounds to engage in discourse on national security.
 In order to foster interest and understanding of the host of legal issues arising out of the national security field and its many sub-sects, NSLS sponsors guest speakers who are distinguished scholars or practitioners in the field; aids members in their pursuit of careers in national security through collaboration with other student organizations and Career Services; and aspires to contribute to the development of national security law.
 Last year’s events included: In Fall 2012, NSLS co-sponsored a lunch lecture and Q & A with Department of Defense attorney Jon Simpson.
 In Spring 2013, NSLS sponsored an afternoon lecture and Q & A with retired Central Intelligence Agency counsel Fred Manget.
 NSLS also engaged in a care-package drive for soldiers deploying from Robins Air Force Base in Warner Robins, Georgia.